 In Germany there is etiquette for everything, including how you salute your neighbor when drinking beer.
 In America and England we say Cheers!
 In Mexico it’s Salud!
 And in Germany, they say Prost!
 When you clink your Mass into your neighbor’s be sure to look them in the eye, otherwise you will have seven years of bad sex.
 This is a real superstition, but it’s up to you if you want to risk it!

 All this talk about beer and I realize some of you might have the wrong impression of what kind of beer is even offered at the Fest.
 Germany has a strict rule about making beer and because of that, the most common beers at any bar or restaurant at Pilsner or Hefewizen.
 Hoffbrauhaus has a Dunkel (dark beer) but otherwise, they are few and far between.

 6. Be mindful of the employees

-Everyone associates those images of big chested women holding 10 giant glasses of beer in both hands with beer fests, and those people absolutely exist.
+Everyone associates images of big chested women holding 10 giant glasses of beer in both hands with beer fests, and as you’ll find out when you go, those images are true to life.
 Women carry the beers and the male attendants carry the food trays.
 Moving through the crowd with all that food and beer is quite a talent and can be fun to see.
 Just be careful not to get in their way!